srikantpatnaik/srikantpatnaik.github.io/_posts/2022-07-12-install-chrome-to-custom-path.md

 ---

 If you have limited space in your system directory, and you still need to install Chrome, this might help you.
-Please note, this method may not work for all the deb packages.
+Please note, that this method may not work for all the deb packages.

-Assuming you have a seperate partition for `/var` which has free space for the Chrome installation.
+Assuming you have a separate partition for `/var` having space for the Chrome installation.

 ```bash
 cd /var